 - Have former U.S. military service

-- Are receiving SSDI or Supplemental Security Income (SSI)
+- Receive SSDI or Supplemental Security Income (SSI)

 - Experience a loss of income or resources